 And then you can see the entire screen.
 And I’ve got all of my Ecamm overlays and things here, but you can imagine that if you were just going through a presentation, you would walk through the presentation, or if you’re on keynote, you could simply just go to I think it’s play in the play in window and then you’ll be able to see just that section.

-So if I’m on the screen here and I want to share my screen, I would go to share screen at the bottom of here.
+If I’m on the screen here and I want to share my screen, I would go to share screen at the bottom of here.
 Right?
 And then I’m going to, let’s share, going to be a little bit confusing, but that’s okay.
 Let’s share screen number two.

-So I’m sharing this screen and then the options that I have, I’m going to just select the background, is that I can change the display.
-So I can have it so that I’m still, as you can see here on the actual screen, the camera’s still showing that source.
+I’m sharing this screen and then the options that I have, I’m going to just select the background, is that I can change the display.
+I can have it so that I’m still, as you can see here on the actual screen, the camera’s still showing that source.

 And then I’ve got the screen on the right-hand side.
 Alternatively, I can also switch it so that it’s full screen and I’m completely out of it.
 If I have a guest on the actual StreamYard live stream with me, we can both be on screen while looking at a screen as well.